ibm-cloud-docs/vpc/vpn-client-to-site.md

 # About client-to-site VPN servers (Beta)
 {: #vpn-client-to-site-overview}

 Client VPN for VPC is available to all IBM Cloud users.
-After the Beta period ends, you are given a time period to migrate your VPN servers to the standard pricing plan to avoid disruption of service.
+After the Beta period ends, you will be given a time period to migrate your VPN servers to the standard pricing plan to avoid disruption of service.
 {: beta}

-Until now, the IBM Cloud VPN for VPC service supported only site-to-site connectivity, which connects your on-premises network to the IBM Cloud VPC network.
-This beta release adds client-to-site connectivity, which allows clients from the internet, such as a laptop, to connect to the VPC network while still maintaining secure connectivity.
-This solution is useful for telecommuters who want to connect to the IBM Cloud from a remote location, such as a home office.
+Client VPN for VPC provides client-to-site connectivity, which allows remote devices to securely connect to the VPC network using an OpenVPN software client.
+This solution is useful for telecommuters who want to connect to the IBM Cloud from a remote location, such as a home office, while still maintaining secure connectivity.

 Highlights include: